IRVLUTD/fetch_nav_isaac/README.md

 Execute the following script to launch the driver to navigate Fetch:
 `<path to isaac sim python> -m src.launch.fetch_nav_driver`

+### 1. Move Fetch around:

+- Enter the global target position coordinates (x, y) in the terminal after executing the python script mentioned above.
+- The script calculates the corrected coordinates to reduce the error of about 0.06 metres from the built-in Differential Controller to less than 0.01 metres.
+- Wait for our friend to reach its destination.
+- Repeat as many times as you like.

+Congratulations, you are now commanding a robot.

 ## Troubleshooting